September 26, 2024

 A G-shaped kitchen layout looks like the letter G. It has four sides of cabinets, with the fourth side usually being a peninsula.
 A peninsula is similar to an island, but one of the sides is attached to a wall or cabinet.
 Not all G-shaped kitchens have a peninsula though.
 Sometimes all 4 sides have cabinets that are against a wall.
 This will depend on the shape and size of your kitchen space.

-Size and Shape of the Room
+Size & Shape Of The Room

 The size and shape of your room is the most crucial factor to consider when deciding on a kitchen layout.
 For example, if you have a small and/or narrow kitchen space, you’re likely not going to have the space for an island or peninsula.
 Kitchens with limited wall space, sloping ceilings, or with tricky features will also limit your options.